humanplayer2/qmk_firmware/keyboards/humanplayer2/laserprosthetic/readme.md

 * **Physical reset button**: Twice short `RST` and `GND` on the ProMicro.

 ## Flashing Permissions on Fedora
-When flashing, if `Waiting for /dev/ttyACM0 to become writable...` keeps ticking, either
+When flashing, if `Waiting for /dev/ttyACM0 to become writable...` keeps ticking
+- run `qmk doctor` and check if it warns about missing `udev` rules for `catarina` boards.
+Run the command it suggest: ish `sudo cp $HOME/qmk_firmware/util/udev/50-qmk.rules /etc/udev/rules.d/`
-- open another terminal and run `sudo chmod o+rw /dev/ttyACM0`, or,
+- or, for single open another terminal and run `sudo chmod o+rw /dev/ttyACM0`, or,
 - for a long term solution, find the owning group by
     - `ll /dev/ttyACM0` (it's `dialout` for me), and
     - add your user to the group: `sudo usermod -aG dialout youruser`,